makyeme/Machine_conditions_monitoring/README.md

 ### Feature exploration and visualization

 Using the Librosa library, diverse features of the audio files were extracted and thus visualized.
 Visuals were crucial to generating deeper insights into delineations between normal and anomalous machine sounds.
 Visuals of extracted features can be accessed at [Visuals](https://github.com/makyeme/Machine_conditions_monitoring/tree/DevelopmentMartin/Visuals).
-The code for audio visualization can be accessed here [“link”]
+The code for audio visualization can be accessed here [Code](https://github.com/makyeme/Machine_conditions_monitoring/tree/DevelopmentMartin/Visuals)

 Libraries used: Librosa, Matplotlib, Seaborn